 This project had its focus on the diverse ways water was conceptualized and dealt with in antiquity.
 It especially aimed at finding new approaches to an understanding of the relation between men, states, and the sea in Classical Greece and Rome.

-This research group deals with infrastructures that were created in view of strategic military and political objectives as well as natural spatial requirements and local conditions, infrastructures that were subsequently used and transformed by the heirs of the Roman Empire.
-The research takes as its point of departure the stunningly uniform, seemingly almost systematic character […]
+This research group dealed with infrastructures that were created in view of strategic military and political objectives as well as natural spatial requirements and local conditions, infrastructures that were subsequently used and transformed by the heirs of the Roman Empire.
+AT A GLANCE 36 Researchers 6 Research Projects 7 Dissertation Projects 54+ Publications 15+ Events […]

 The project focuses on settlements in remote, hard-to-reach mountain regions.
 The question arises for the compensation of the marginal habitat and the reasons for the creation of these settlements.